jchaskell/jen-tools/notes/bash.md

 ## Various Commands

-* control-r - reverse search
+* control-r - reverse search (can scroll up by repeatedly hitting control-r)
 * control-a - jump to beginning of line
 * control-e - jump to end of line
 * control-u - clears from cursor to beginning of the line